MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/README.md

 ### ❌ Out of scope

+Potential improvements and extensions for the project if additional time and resources were available:

-- **Spring Cloud Config Server** - no centralized configuration management. *(used in a different project, with RabbitMQ as the refresh trigger and a GitHub repository for versioning and storing configurations)*
+- **Centralized Configuration** – implement Spring Cloud Config Server for centralized configuration management. *(Used in a different project, with RabbitMQ as the refresh trigger and a GitHub repository for versioning and storing configurations.)*

-- **Secrets manager** - secrets are managed via environment variables.
-- **Front-end testing**  - deprioritized to focus efforts on back-end reliability and service integration.
+- **Secrets Management** – integrate a dedicated secrets manager for secure handling of credentials.

+- **Front-end Testing** – expand coverage to include end-to-end UI tests.

+- **Identity & Access Management** – integrate Keycloak for centralized authentication and authorization.

+- **Container Orchestration** – deploy and manage services on Kubernetes for scalability and reliability.

+- **Advanced Monitoring & Alerting** – add advanced monitoring and alerting for AI processing pipeline and SSE streams.

+- **Business Dashboard** – integrate Metabase for business analytics and reporting.

+- **Model-Context-Protocol (MCP)** – implement as a dedicated microservice that allows the AI to autonomously access external tools, services, and data sources, standardizing interactions and improving integration and interoperability.